ArmandosWork/SQL-Projects/README.md

 - Working with CTE’s.
 - Creating Views to store Data for possible Visualization Projects with Tableau or PowerBI.

-### Here is a Selection of some of the Queries Written:
+### Here is a Selection of Some of the Queries Written:
 ```sql
 /* Q3: Which Franchise was the Top Seller and What was its Total Sales Amount in 2020? */
 WITH Total_Sales_CTE AS (